yxuco/fabric-operation/README.md

 After the smoke test succeeds, you should see a test result of `90` printed out on the screen.
 If you used `docker-compose` for this excersize, you can look at the blockchain state via the `CouchDB` futon UI at `http://localhost:7056/_utils`, which we did not expose when Kubernetes is used.

 ## TODO
+Stay tuned for more updates on the following items:
 * Add new orderer org and orderer nodes;
 * Add new peer org and peer nodes;
 * Support Microsoft AKS
 * Support Google GKE
+* Deploy new chaincode